about the “hughcard series”: my magnum opus, two decades in the making,

-When I first got to Manhattan in December, 1997 I started to obsessively draw “Hughcards” [cartoons drawn on the back of business cards], just to give me something to do while sitting at the bar.
-Two decades later, I’m still at it.
+Since 1997 I’ve drawn thousands of “Hughcards” [cartoons drawn on the backs of business card], just to give me something to do while sitting at the bar .

 3. I am the lead artist and co-founder of Gapingvoid LLC.
-We produce a newsletter which we send out 5 times a week to over 50,000 people.
-Besides our management consulting and culture change work, we also publish a ton of fine art prints.
+Besides our management consulting and culture change work, we also publish a ton of fine art prints and create bespoke “Culture Walls” for business clients.
+DISCLAIMER: Hughcards are a strictly private project, and not affiliated with Gapingvoid in any way.

 [Photograph of three of the early New York originals inside a business card wallet, 1997-1998]